FACE COVERING POLICY

 In Half Moon Bay, we have fresh outside air entering the pool room from windows located in our women’s changing room, men’s changing room, changing room hallway, and windows on the east wall of our pool room.
 All of this fresh air then flows westward through the pool room and is exhausted out.

 In San Bruno, we have fresh outside air entering our pool room on the North wall soffit and it flows across the pool room and is exhausted from the exhaust vents located on the South wall soffit.

 In Redwood City, we have fresh outside air entering our pool room from the roof that is supplied to the room via the large blue duct running along the length of the ceiling in the pool room.
 This fresh pool room air is supplied to the pool room and also moves through the hallway towards the changing rooms.
 The air is then exhausted out from exhaust fans located in each of the changing rooms as well as an exhaust located on the North wall of the pool room.

 Our HVAC system at our San Francisco location distributes fresh outside air to our entire facility providing a consistent movement of fresh air.

-We have a day crew that is responsible for helping maintain six-foot separation as well as cleaning and disinfection of restrooms and high-touch areas using CDC recommended sanitizers.
+We have a day crew that is responsible for the cleaning and disinfection of restrooms and high-touch areas using CDC recommended sanitizers.